kevindewalt/oldkevindewalt.github.io/_drafts/helpscout.markdown

 ---
 layout: post
-title: "/"Learn everything there is to learn, and then automate”/ with Nick Francis from Help Scout"
+title: "\"Learn everything there is to learn, and then automate”\ with Nick Francis from Help Scout"
 post_image: nickfrancis.jpeg
 keywords: ""
 author: "Chiara Cokieng"